JianwenLin1996/inv_stock_management/README.md

 Obtain the lastest available item cost via items/{id}/cost.

 ## CRUD for Transaction
-Manage purchase and sales of items in store.
+Manage purchase and sales of items in stock.